 Conduct and performance data

-Under Section 88N of the Public Service Act 2008 (PDF, 1.17MB), the Public Service Commission (PSC) is required to publish information annually on the number, types, and management of work performance matters for each agency.
+Under Section 88N of the Public Service Act 2008 (PDF, 1.17MB), the Public Service Commission (PSC) is required to publish information annually about the number, types, and management of work performance matters for each agency.
 This includes timeframes and outcomes.
 Individual cases are de-identified.

-Good workforce management practices are central to an organisation's capacity to deliver the best possible service to customers.
+Good workforce management practices are central to an organisation's capacity to deliver the best possible service to our customers.
 Performance and conduct management are essential elements of a productive and accountable public sector.

 Making this information publicly available supports the principles of transparency and accountability inherent in the Westminster system of government.